folio-org/raml-module-builder/README.md

 ## RAMLs API

-The RAMLs API is a multiple interface which affords a RMB module to expose their RAML files in a machine readable way.
-To enable the interface the module must add the following to the provides array of its ModuleDescriptor:
+The RAMLs API is a multiple interface which affords RMB modules to expose their RAML files in a machine readable way.
+To enable the interface the module must add the following to the provides array of its module descriptor:

 ```JSON
 {